wso2/product-sp/README.md

 ---
 #### How to Run ####

-Please refer to our quick start guide on how to start and run the WSO2 Data Analytics Server. https://docs.wso2.com/display/SP400/Quick+Start+Guide
+Please refer to our quick start guide on how to start and run the WSO2 Stream Processor. https://docs.wso2.com/display/SP400/Quick+Start+Guide

 #### Documentation ####